emikes919/eddymikes_blog/_posts/2023-11-24-the-only-way-out-is-through.md

 I learn and deliver, but mainly because I have to.

-But when I pursue something I’m deeply energized by and have the time to try and fail on my own time, the quality of learning and skill acquisition is MUCH higher.
+But when I pursue something I’m deeply energized by and have the time to try and fail, my quality of learning and skill acquisition is MUCH higher.

 Retention, depth & breadth of understanding, my ability to generate ideas based on what I’ve learned… All of it feels super charged.
 I feel like a true outperformer.